Blind or visual impairment

 Through the post

-We can send you things like statements and most of our letters in:
+We can send you things like statements and some of our letters in:

 - large print